SejDevStuff/spam_d/README.md

 # Spam Detection
-> A python script that detect possible spam/scam techniques in messages.
+> Detect possible spam by cleaning strings and comparing them to two wordlists.

 To use:
 ```